andrxu/envoy-ratelimit/README.md

 # Envoy Rate Limit Service

-This repository demonstrates how the Envoy rate limit service works.
+This repository demonstrates how the Envoy rate limit service works without including too many details.
+You may want to refer to https://github.com/envoyproxy/ratelimit for detailed documentation.

 ```
                         +-------+